sidkuma24/Fractal-Ubsp/README.md

 ```

 ## Description
 This paper presents a novel approach to calculate the affine parameters of fractal encoding, in order to reduce its computational complexity.
 A simple but efficient approximation of the scaling parameter is derived which satisfies all properties necessary to achieve convergence.
 It allows us to substitute to the costly process of matrix multiplication with a simple division of two numbers.
-We have also proposed a modified horizontal-vertical (HV) block partitioning scheme, and some new ways to improve the en- coding time and decoded quality, over their conventional counterparts.
+We have also proposed a modified horizontal-vertical (HV) block partitioning scheme, and some new ways to improve the en-coding time and decoded quality, over their conventional counterparts.
 Experiments on standard images show that our approach yields performance similar to the state-of-the-art fractal based image compres- sion methods, in much less time

 ## Experimental Data